seedsofalternative/seedsofalternative.github.io/_posts/2026-05-22-Part-III-How-to-Prioritize-your-Values.md

 # Choosing Your Struggle

 Every value you choose demands sacrifice.
 If you choose honesty, you sacrifice approval.
 If you value depth, you give up simplicity.
-You don't get to avoid struggle in life—you only get to choose what you struggle for.
+You don't get to avoid struggle in life, you only get to choose what you struggle for.

 A person who chooses stability may forgo novelty.
 Someone who values independence might endure loneliness.
 The question isn't whether you suffer, but whether your suffering serves something that actually matters to you.
 Most people drift through trade-offs unconsciously, suffering without context.
 When you don't know what value your struggle is serving, the pain feels meaningless.